Kautenja/a-neural-algorithm-of-artistic-style/README.md

 ## Optimizers

-[optimizers.ipynb][] employs _gradient descent_, _adam_, and _L-BFGS_ to
+[optimizers.ipynb](optimizers.ipynb) employs _gradient descent_, _adam_, and
-understand the effect of different black-box optimizers.
+_L-BFGS_ to understand the effect of different black-box optimizers.
 Gatys et. al use L-BFGS, but Adam appears to produce comparable results without as much overhead.

-[optimizers.ipynb]: optimizers.ipynb

 <table>
     <tr>